Our Newark Green Card Services

 - Family-Based Green Cards: Family reunification is a cornerstone of U.S. immigration policy, allowing U.S. citizens and lawful permanent residents to sponsor certain family members for Green Cards.
 Eligible relationships include spouses, children, parents, and siblings, each with specific criteria and waiting periods.
 We handle family-based immigration petitions, ensuring thorough preparation and representation throughout the process.

 - Employment-Based Green Cards: For individuals with specific job offers or skills needed in the United States, employment-based Green Cards offer a viable path to permanent residency.
 These categories are divided into several preference levels based on the type of employment and the applicant’s qualifications.
+We also assist with employment-based petitions as part of our comprehensive services.

 - Other Paths to Green Cards: Besides the main pathways, various other avenues exist through which individuals may qualify for permanent residency, such as investment (EB-5), special programs for immigrants with extraordinary abilities (EB-1), and more.
 Each pathway has its set of requirements and procedures, and we are adept at identifying the most suitable option based on our client's unique circumstances.
+These may also include special programs for immigrants that provide additional opportunities.

 Frequently Asked Questions About Green Cards